Ajax midfielder stable after collapsing in pre-season friendly

-AMSTERDAM Ajax midfielder Abdelhak Nouri is in a stable condition after collapsing during a pre-season friendly against Werder Bremen in Austria on Saturday.
+AMSTERDAM (Reuters) - Ajax midfielder Abdelhak Nouri is in a stable condition after collapsing during a pre-season friendly against Werder Bremen in Austria on Saturday.

 The 20-year-old required medical attention on the pitch before being airlifted to hospital where his club has since stated he is “stable, has a heartbeat and is asleep”.